tianliaoaccelai/open-operator/README.md

 > [!WARNING]
 > This is simply a proof of concept.
 > Browserbase aims NOT to compete with web agents, but rather to provide all the necessary tools for anybody to build their own web agent.
+We strongly recommend you check out both [Browserbase](https://www.browserbase.com) and our open source project [Stagehand](https://www.stagehand.dev) to build your own web agent.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fbrowserbase%2Fopen-operator&env=OPENAI_API_KEY,BROWSERBASE_API_KEY,BROWSERBASE_PROJECT_ID&envDescription=API%20keys%20needed%20to%20run%20Open%20Operator&envLink=https%3A%2F%2Fgithub.com%2Fbrowserbase%2Fopen-operator%23environment-variables)